JochemTolsma/SNA-4-Social-Scientists/docs/045-Socionets.md

 We can also compare the relative influence between actors.
 We observe that for many actors reciprocity does not play a role in their decisions.
 This make sense as many actors do not have a tie to reciprocate.

-YES, you made it until the end!.

-Congrats.
-Time for drinks.

 ----